 Purchase Lemondrop Hops

-Lemondrop hops are available to be purchased from multiple suppliers.
+Lemondrop hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Lemondrop Hops
+Origin and Geneology of the Lemondrop Hop

 The Lemondrop hop is a cross between Cascade and USDA 19058 male. it was bred in 2001.